Building upon our big picture knowledge of behavior change, here are three different views on behavior change in health.

 And finally, what are the baby steps required?

 In What Motivates Us, Dan Pink shows us that giving people bigger incentives will not necessarily generate better performance.
-He explains that people naturally want to be self directed, master a task, and serve a purpose.
+He explains that people naturally want to be self-directed.
+They want to master a task and serve a purpose.

 In Engagement is the Next Frontier for Connected Health, Dr. Joseph Kvedar teleports us to the future vision of connected health.
 Feedback loops establish the desire to make a change with our health.
 But the underlying problem is, how do we keep consumers engaged long term?